 Services to Older Refugees

-The federal Services to Older Refugees Discretionary Grant, referred to in California as the Older Refugee Discretionary Grant (ORDG), provides funding to assist refugees who are 60 years of age or older.
-The state’s ORDG program:
+The federal Services to Older Refugees Program, referred to in California as the Elderly Services Set-Aside (ESSA), provides funding to assist refugees who are 60 years of age or older.
+The state’s ESSA program:

 - Establishes and/or expands working relationships between refugee service providers and local Area Agencies on Aging to ensure that older refugees are linked to mainstream senior services; and

-Below are links to more information on the ORDG program.
-If you have questions, please contact the Refugee Programs Bureau (RPB) at (916) 654-4356, or at RPB@dss.ca.gov .
+Below are links to more information on the ESSA program.
+If you have questions, please contact the Refugee Programs Bureau (RPB) at (916) 654-4356, or at RPB@dss.ca.gov.

-NOTE: Some links below are to documents in Adobe Acrobat portable document format (pdf).
-Please see our Using this Site page for details.
+NOTE: Some links below are to documents in Adobe Acrobat portable document format (PDF).
+Please see Tips for Using Adobe PDF Files for details.